Skip to content

 Tip

-There are multiple services available that let you generate temporary URLs that meet these criteria for local development, such as Visual Studio Code's built-in port-forwarder, or localhost.run.
+There are multiple services available that let you generate temporary URLs that meet these criteria for local development, such as :simple-visualstudiocode: Visual Studio Code's built-in port-forwarder, or localhost.run.
 If you're using such services, ensure the URL is publicly accessible.

 Some of these services may also randomly assign a new URL to you when you repeat this process, in that case you should update the interaction URL on Discord's developer portal as well, to keep them in sync.